raboof/mastodon-bot-nix/README.md

 * enable `virtualization.lxc.enable` and `virtualization.lxd.enable`
 * use lxc to start the image as documented in nixos-generators
 * use 'lxc exec' to run '/nix/store/...-system-path/bin/mastodon-bot'

+Troubleshooting:
-* check `/var/log/lxd/.../lcx.log` to check for output
+* check `/var/log/lxd/.../lcx.log` to check for output on problems

 TODO:
-* Add wrapper that allows mastodon-bot to find its `node_modules` by setting `NODE_PATH`
-* Edit `configuration.nix` to run the bot with some configuration on image startup
+* Edit `configuration.nix` to run the bot with some configuration
+* Edit `configuration.nix` to run the bot on image startup
 * move some of the configuration from configuration.nix to default.nix
 * move mastodon-bot packaging to upstream nixpkgs
 * patch packages.json from .nix instead of pointing to a branch